Misinformation: Impact

+Trust of other information

+The Liar's Dividend describes a situation in which individuals are so concerned about realistic misinformation (in particular, deepfakes) that they begin to mistrust real content, particularly if someone claims that it is false.
+For instance, a politician could benefit from claiming that a real video of them doing something embarrassing was actually AI-generated or altered, leading followers to mistrust something that was actually real.
+On a larger scale this problem can lead to erosion in the public's trust of generally reliable information sources.

 Misinformation can affect all aspects of life.
 Allcott, Gentzkow, and Yu concur that the diffusion of misinformation through social media is a potential threat to democracy and broader society.
 The effects of misinformation can lead to decline of accuracy of information as well as event details.
 When eavesdropping on conversations, one can gather facts that may not always be true, or the receiver may hear the message incorrectly and spread the information to others.
 On the Internet, one can read content that is stated to be factual but that may not have been checked or may be erroneous.
 In the news, companies may emphasize the speed at which they receive and send information but may not always be correct in the facts.
 These developments contribute to the way misinformation may continue to complicate the public's understanding of issues and to serve as a source for belief and attitude formation.